jeffjanderson/backup-tap/README.md

                 #@overlay/match missing_ok=True
                 runAsUser: 999
     ```

+    > **_NOTE:_**  Is there a way to configure the backup cluster to not require numeric runAsUser values?
+How did the source cluster pull this off?

 3. Establish another secret for the source-controller, as it also requires a numeric runAsUser value: